tkokasih/tkokasih.github.io/notes/misc/jwt.md

     ```
     SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
     ```
-    which is not decoded.
-It is the
+    which does not decode.
+This is the value of:
     ```
     HMACSHA256(
         base64UrlEncode(header) + "." +